Nandini99g/Kubernetes_Demo/README.md

 Install the following on your development machine (choose one local cluster: kind or Minikube):

-@@ Node.js (18+ or 20+) — run app locally and build image
+--> Node.js (18+ or 20+) — run app locally and build image
 Check: node -v

-@@ Docker (Docker Desktop on Windows/macOS or Docker Engine on Linux)
+--> Docker (Docker Desktop on Windows/macOS or Docker Engine on Linux)
 Check: docker --version

-@@ kubectl — Kubernetes CLI
+--> kubectl — Kubernetes CLI
 Check: kubectl version --client

-@@ kind (recommended for WSL users) or Minikube
+--> kind (recommended for WSL users) or Minikube
-@kind: kind --version
+--->kind: kind --version
-@minikube: minikube version
+--->minikube: minikube version

-Optional but recommended:

-@VS Code with Kubernetes extension (ms-kubernetes-tools.vscode-kubernetes-tools)

-@curl for testing endpoints
+-->curl for testing endpoints

 WSL notes: If using WSL on Windows, prefer kind (runs inside Docker) or configure Minikube to use the Docker driver and enable Docker Desktop WSL integration.

-Quick start (recommended: kind)
+## Quick start (recommended: kind)

-These commands assume you are in the project root.
+-->These commands assume you are in the project root.

 Create a kind cluster

-# install kind if not already installed (see prerequisites)
+## install kind if not already installed (see prerequisites)
 kind create cluster

-Build Docker image and load into kind
+## Build Docker image and load into kind

 docker build -t simple-k8s-app:1.0 .
 kind load docker-image simple-k8s-app:1.0